 The Halo series is fond of making references to itself, to the point where several characters, organizations, etc. initially exclusive to the Expanded Universe end up playing major plot roles in the games themselves, a trend that really got going starting with Halo 3: ODST and Halo: Reach, and which has been dramatically intensified after 343 Industries took control of the franchise.

-Note that the joke is changed in the CD version. rather then referring to the disks, Guybrush just comments about a series of catacombs.
-When you can check the stump in Curse of monkey island, you're in, well...the Goodsoup family catacomb.
+Note that the joke is changed in the CD version.
+Rather then referring to the disks, Guybrush just comments about a series of catacombs.
+When you can check the stump in The Curse of Monkey Island, you're in, well...the Goodsoup family catacomb.

 This same joke is echoed in some of Tim Schafer's games, particularly Grim Fandango and Psychonauts (where examining a tree stump will make Raz discover a tunnel that opens up to a system of catacombs underneath).